Duluth gets Emmy nod with mentorship program

 DULUTH – The group behind the Emmy Awards is partnering with Duluth's Catalyst Story Institute to mentor television and web series creators around the globe.

-The National Academy of Television Arts and Sciences is announcing the new venture on Friday during the Catalyst Content Festival in Duluth, where hundreds of independent content producers have gathered to showcase their work and network with industry leaders to move their projects forward.
+The National Academy of Television Arts and Sciences planned to announce the new venture on Friday during the Catalyst Content Festival in Duluth, where hundreds of independent content producers have gathered to showcase their work and network with industry leaders to move their projects forward.

-The program will start with just a handful of mentors and mentees in each region but will likely grow as more industry veterans start seeing the value in a "rising tide lifts all boats" effort, said Tim Egan, chair of strategic planning for the Academy.
+The program will start with just a handful of mentors and mentees in each region, but it will likely grow as more industry veterans start seeing the value in a "rising tide lifts all boats" effort, said Tim Egan, chair of strategic planning for the academy.

-"We've seen a decentralization in the television industry, which is why Minnesota is in the game," Egan said.
+"We've seen a decentralization in the television industry, which is why Minnesota is in the game," he said.
 "Now production work needs to be able to happen anywhere, and there has to be a ready crew.
-And you can't have a ready crew if there's no one mentoring folks to get into the industry."
+And you can't have a ready crew if there's no one mentoring folks to get into the industry.

-"For the Academy, the idea here is to be able to take the mind-set of Catalyst going from a singular festival that occurs once a year to an organization that is engaging the industry in a variety of efforts," he added.
+"For the academy, the idea here is to be able to take the mind-set of Catalyst going from a singular festival that occurs once a year to an organization that is engaging the industry in a variety of efforts," Egan added.

 "This is like a monster to be fed," she said.
 "And creating anything in film and especially television, it's about the collaboration."